After a long pause, I’ve finally returned!

 Rather than an assortment of leaves and dressing, the salad was a large intact bed of leaf lettuce topped with cold cucumbers and juicy cherry tomatoes that exploded in my mouth.
 We scooped the remainder of the feta and wrapped them in a green lettuce blanket.

-Twenty minutes passed and I saw nothing but remnants of mangoes and salad, with droplets of olive oil shimmering on my plate, illuminated by the midnight sun.
+Twenty minutes passed and I saw nothing but remnants of mangoes and salad, with droplets of olive oil shimmering on my plate, illuminated by the evening sun.
 Our stomachs reached a perfect threshold of full but not stretched.
 We mutually agreed that the freshness of ingredients, especially the trout, were worth the steep prices.
 Now, it’s time for another Einstök.

 Berlin: An Affordable Turkish Feast in the Belly of Kreuzberg